Missouri Disabled Veteran Benefits

 What it is: Missouri operates state veterans cemeteries at no cost to the family, plus other smaller benefits listed on the state portal.

-- State Veterans Cemeteries: Missouri runs veterans cemeteries in Springfield, Higginsville, Bloomfield, and Jacksonville.
+- State Veterans Cemeteries: Missouri runs veterans cemeteries in Springfield, Higginsville, Bloomfield, Fort Leonard Wood, and Jacksonville (a sixth, at the Missouri Veterans Home in St. James, is not open to new interments).
 Interment services (opening/closing the grave, a grave liner, an upright granite headstone, full military honors, and perpetual care) are provided at no cost for eligible veterans, with reduced-cost interment for a spouse and eligible dependent children.
-Eligibility generally requires discharge under conditions other than dishonorable and the required period of service (qualifying Reserve/Guard members with 20 years of creditable service toward retired pay also qualify); there is no Missouri residency requirement to be interred, and pre-planning is available.
+Eligibility generally requires discharge under conditions other than dishonorable and the required period of service — for veterans who entered service after September 1980 (enlisted) or October 1981 (officers), that means 24 consecutive months of active duty — and qualifying Reserve/Guard members with 20 years of creditable service toward retired pay also qualify; there is no Missouri residency requirement to be interred, and pre-planning is available.

 - Other benefits on the state portal: a veteran designation on your Missouri ID card, CDL (commercial driver license) exam exemptions for qualifying military experience, and license-reinstatement help are listed on the state benefits portal without much further detail — verify specifics with DOR/DMV.